My first code - found again

 My home-brew algorithm taught it to calculate (decadic) logarithms.
 Doing the reverse is my second program ever, written at the same time.

 I had done the original coding on paper, without prior contact with the computer I was programming.
-Then, one glorious Saturday, we went to my dad’s workplace to try out my program.
+Then, one glorious Saturday, we went to my dad’s workplace to give it a try.

 Dad became suspicious: “These programs never run that long!
 Something must surely be wrong!”
 I went through my code again and found I had indeed gotten one of the conditional jumps wrong.
 This resulted in an endless loop.

-After correction, the same story: Again the computer sat there, humming, printing nothing.
+After correction, the same story: Again the machine sat there, humming, printing nothing.
 Again dad started to voice his doubts.
-Again I was busy staring at and thinking through my code – when suddenly, the computer’s noisy printer sprang into action, startling us, and giving the correct answer.
+Again I was busy staring at and thinking through my code.
+Suddenly, the calculator’s noisy printer sprang into action, startling us, and giving the correct answer.
 It just took a while!
 (Maybe three minutes for one logarithm?)

 Here comes my documentation from the 70s.
 The logarithm part is at the left, the “ten to the power of” at the right.
 The code must be read in columns rather than rows.